 Transgressive Canon: Rethinking canonical, establishment authors and, where relevant, problematizing past approaches and assumptions.
 Projects in this strand deconstruct the canon from an “insider” position, one founded upon close attention to canonical texts and their authors.
 Volumes in this strand work to show both the richness of the material at hand, whilst also allowing for nontraditional and overlooked approaches with which to reconsider and reorient the canon itself.

 - Transgressive Christine de Pizan

 - Transgressive Piety

 NB.
-Transgressive Canon volumes require an overall Introduction (typically produced by the volume editor) summarizing, if briefly, the ways in which a given author, text, or key concept has been understood in scholarship historically.
-Volumes on a single canonical author adhere to a common skeletal structure, organized with 5 core sections as follows:
+Transgressive Canon (TC) volumes require an overall Introduction (typically produced by the volume editor) summarizing, if briefly, the ways in which a given author, text, or key concept has been understood in scholarship historically.
+Whilst there is no set structure for TC volumes, appropriate thematic groupings could include: